Workshop session organised by I4MS: How can regions support the digital transformation of SMEs?

-	I4MS4TS: is the coordination and support action of the ICT Innovation for Manufacturing SMEs (I4MS) phase initiative funded by the European Commission to expand the digital innovation of manufacturing SMEs in Europe.
+I4MS4TS: The coordination and support action of the ICT Innovation for Manufacturing SMEs (I4MS) phase initiative funded by the European Commission to expand the digital innovation of manufacturing SMEs in Europe.

-SIMORA also is also impementing a major initiative called “"isak Moslavina County - Center of gaming industry".
-Business incubator PISMO was established in 2017, providing office and coworking space, as well as specialised equipment, which includes a motion capture studio, a photogrammetric studio, a music and video studio, computers, VR equipment etc. over a total floor space of 1213 m2.
+SIMORA is also impementing a major initiative called "isak Moslavina County - Center of gaming industry".
+Business incubator PISMO was established in 2017, providing office and coworking space, as well as specialised equipment, including a motion capture studio, a photogrammetric studio, a music and video studio, computers, VR equipment etc. over a total floor space of 1213 m2.
 PISMO also operates as the first digital innovation hub offering training, mentoring and networking.
-Game development training courses are held over a 6-month period; more than 120 people have attended, and 42 start-ups have emerged and are being developed within PISMO.
-Currently, a project for a gaming campus is under preparation.
-SIMORA works with start-ups in PISMO, but also connects them with other gaming companies in Croatia and Europe, enabling them to grow and find their place on the global gaming market.
+Game development training courses are held over a 6-month period.
+More than 120 people have attended, and 42 start-ups have emerged and are being developed within PISMO.
+A gaming campus project is currently in the preparation phase.
+SIMORA works with start-ups in PISMO, but also puts them in touch with other gaming companies in Croatia and Europe, enabling them to grow and find their place on the global gaming market.
 SIMORA also organises an annual Global Game Jam, a 72-hour global competition in gaming development.